teamniteo/niteoweb.skel.plone/README.rst

  * Use search&replace to replace all placeholder strings with meaningful ones:
    Zulu, zulu, TODO.
- * Remove this entire paragraph ("How to use this") from README.
+ * Remove this entire paragraph ("How to use this") from README.rst.
  * Start coding :).